Overview

 Neodymium magnets are known to lose magnetic strength when exposed to elevated temperatures.
 The rate of loss depends on the grade of the neodymium magnet, but as a general figure:

-- Neodymium loses approximately 0.12% of its magnetic strength per degree Celsius above a certain threshold temperature.
+- Neodymium loses approximately 0.12% of its magnetic strength per degree Celsius of temperature rise above ambient.

-- At an operating temperature of around 250°C, this could theoretically represent a loss of up to ~12% of total motor strength while the magnet is hot.
-This is a reversible, temperature-dependent effect — meaning the magnet is weaker while hot.
+- Heating the magnet by about 100°C above ambient (roughly 120°C) corresponds to a reversible loss of about 12% of motor strength while the magnet is hot.
+Most N42 to N52 grades cannot operate safely much above this without crossing into permanent-loss territory.
+This is a reversible, temperature-dependent effect, meaning the magnet is weaker while hot.
 The more important question for subwoofer users is: once the magnet cools back down, is that strength loss permanent?

 Real-World Test: Cooking a Voice Coil